nos3curity/Null-Hound/README.md

 ### Step 2: Build Knowledge Graphs

-Hound analyzes your codebase and builds aspect-oriented knowledge graphs:
+Hound analyzes your codebase and builds aspect-oriented knowledge graphs that serve as the foundation for all subsequent analysis:

 ```bash
 # Build graphs (uses scout model by default)